 Fred Roeder is a consumer advocate at heart.
-He has been working in the field of grassroots activism for over eight years.
-He is a Health Economist from Germany and has worked in healthcare reform and market access in North America, Europe, and several former Soviet Republics.
+He has been working in the field of grassroots activism for over ten years.
+He is a Health Economist from Germany and has worked in healthcare reform in North America, Europe, and several former Soviet Republics.
 One of his passions is to analyze how disruptive industries and technologies allow consumers more choice at a lower cost.
 He also loves researching how innovation makes our lives better.

 In 2014 he organized a protest in Berlin advocating for competition in the Taxi market.